 Overall, a microblading procedure is relatively safe and shares the same safety precautions as any type of tattooing procedure.
 Minor complications can include misapplication, migration, or discoloration of the pigment.
 Since there has not yet been a formal testing or certification specifically for microblading (only for general tattooing), prospective microblading patients should ask the appropriate questions around safety to minimize risk.
 While it is unlikely, blood transmitted diseases, such as HIV or Hepatitis C, are always a risk with any form of tattooing.

-Gone are the days of painted on, Sharpie looking eyebrows.
-Missing or sparse brows can be a result of genetics, over plucking or waxing, or illness, but regardless of the reason why, almost anyone can instantly enhance their beauty with the semi-permanent microblading technique.
-Eyebrows help frame the entire face and create symmetry and everyone deserves to be the best version of themselves!
+Gone are the days of painted on, Sharpie-looking eyebrows.
+Missing or sparse brows can be a result of genetics, over-plucking, waxing, or illness, but regardless of the reason why, almost anyone can instantly enhance their beauty with the semi-permanent microblading technique.
+Eyebrows help frame the entire face creating symmetry and everyone deserves to be the best version of themselves!